Book a MIAM Online.

 What if the other party refuses to attend?

-If the other party refuses, your mediator will sign the relevant section of your C100 or Form A confirming this.
+If the other party refuses, the relevant section of your C100 or Form A is signed by a fully accredited FMC mediator working with our practice, confirming this.
 You can then proceed with your court application.

 How long is a MIAM certificate valid for?